openedx/edx-documentation/en_us/install_operations/source/installation/index.rst

 Some users might want to develop Analytics features on their instance of the Open edX platform.
-Because of the large number of dependencies needed to develop extensions to Analytics, edX has created a separate developer stack, known as Analytics Devstack.
-We strongly recommend that you install the Analytics Devstack instead of adding Analytics extensions to an instance of devstack.
+Because of the large number of dependencies needed to develop extensions to Analytics, edX has created a modified version of Devstack that provides the services and tools needed to modify the Open edX Analytics Pipeline.

-Analytics Devstack is a modified version of Devstack.
-This development environment provides all of the services and tools needed to modify the Open edX Analytics Pipeline, Data API, and Insights projects.

-See the `devstack`_ repository for information on running Analytics Devstack.
+For information on running Analytics Stack, see the `Getting Started on Analytics`_ document in the devstack repository.

+Insights and the Analytics Data API are currently not included in Analytics Devstack.

 .. include:: ../../../links/links.rst